Kevin Augustine

 Performer and puppeteer Kevin Augustine received a grant for The People Vs Nature, a new puppet-theater production created by Kevin’s Lone Wolf Tribe.
 The show involves audience participation to raise empathy about the suffering of animals.
 As a chimpanzee wastes away in a medical lab, spectators become his jury, deciding whether or not to release him to sanctuary.
 The chimp, however, balks at being assigned the symbolic status of a presidential turkey—arguing it is unjust to pardon only his life when billions more cry out for their freedom.
 Kevin writes about what he aims to achieve with The People Vs Nature:

 Kevin has been sculpting his puppet cast for The People VS Nature (including two life-sized chimpanzees) over the past three years and has been writing drafts of the script since 2016.
-The production will have its world premiere in November 2024 at the La MaMa Experimental Theatre Club in New York City.
+The production will have its world premiere from 7–17 November 2024 at the La MaMa Experimental Theatre Club in New York City, as part of its Puppet Theatre Festival.
+Details of Kevin’s performance are here.

 Puppets have been the preferred tools for some of our grantees working in the performance arts.
 Last year, Gustavo Sánchez López brought possums closer to the Colombian audience with the show “Doña Zary,” and Benjamin Hunt used shadow puppets to represent the protagonists of Richard Adams’ “The Plague Dogs.”
 Kevin’s play will be the second time in CAF’s history that apes form the heart of the drama—after Circle X Theater Company‘s 2015 production, “Trevor.”